cloudFPGA/cFCreate/README.md

 3. Update an existing cFp

-If it is necessary to regenerate the environment of the cFp (e.g. switch of SRA type or cFDK version), run:
+If it is necessary to regenerate the environment of the cFp (e.g. switch of SRA type or cFDK version, **or after a fresh clone of an existing cFp**), run:
 ```bash
 ./cFBuild update <path-to-project-folder>
 ```